binarytemple/poc_k8s_elixir/README.md

 # poc_k8s_elixir

-Dirty - no consideration of security kubernetes bootstrap to run a trivial phoenix application.
+Kubernetes bootstrap to run a trivial phoenix application for testing/training purposes.

+Dirty - no consideration of security, or restart safety

 Don't run in production, particularly if production is a nuclear power plant.